 Note: The CW display at the service assistance screen in call control group 1 indicates that the number of calls waiting to be handled is greater than the threshold value.
 The CD display indicates that the number of calls deflected is greater than the threshold value.
-For the in-charge display, X0123 indicates that calls are either waiting in queue or being deflected for a specific queue (0-3).
-Steady numbers indicate that calls are waiting; flashing numbers indicate that calls are being deflected.
+For the in-charge display, x0123 indicates that calls are either waiting in queue or being deflected for a specific queue (0-3).
+Steady numbers indicate that calls are being deflected.